QIAGENDatastream/VCF_accuracy_evaluator/Readme.md

 optional arguments:
 -h, --help            show this help message and exit
---bed_file BED_FILE   bed file to limit comparisons to certain regions-
+--bed_file BED_FILE   bed file to limit comparisons to certain regions
-optional

 required arguments:
 --bam_file BAM_FILE   bam file to use to get readcounts for missing sites
---ref_vcf REF_VCF     file of SNPs or INDELs you know to be true in your
+--ref_vcf REF_VCF     file of SNPs or INDELs you know to be true in your callset
-callset
---eval_vcf EVAL_VCF   file of SNPs and/or INDELs you want to compare to the
-known true callset
+--eval_vcf EVAL_VCF   file of SNPs and/or INDELs you want to compare to the known true callset
---ref_fasta REF_FASTA
-reference fasta used to call the bam
+--ref_fasta REF_FASTA  reference fasta used to call the bam